crust-project/car/README.md

 Car is a package manager for **Minixor Linux**.
 It will also become a wrapper for other package managers to simplify package management.

-> **Note:** Project status: no bundling or packaging yet.
-You can clone the repo and run it.
-Work in progress.

 ## Syntax

 ```bash